-Motorists must approach and pass a bicyclist at a reasonable speed at least three feet to the left of the bicyclist and shall not again proceed back to the right side of the highway until safely clear of such overtaken bicycle.
+Motorists must approach and pass a bicyclist at a reasonable speed at least three feet to the left of the bicyclist.
+If the lane is not narrow enough to allow three feet of space motorists must change lanes to pass.

 Effective July 1, 2016, no motor vehicle operator shall open the door of a parked motor vehicle on the side adjacent to moving vehicular traffic unless it is reasonably safe to do so.